 We as members of the Inclusive Community Council recognize the challenge that human difference poses to building community and actively seeks to become an institution that welcomes, supports, and respects the human dignity of each member of the community.
-We recognize that for some members of our community, systemic and institutionalized discrimination, oppression, and prejudice have been barriers to thoughtful inclusion.
+We recognize that for some members of our community, systemic and institutionalized discrimination, oppression, and prejudice have been and continue to be barriers to thoughtful inclusion.
 We must do more to uphold the dignity of each person and value, acknowledge, and protect the unique gifts they bring into our community.
-We acknowledge that the work toward inclusion of diversities may be difficult, tedious, slow, or even painful but will not allow these challenges to deter us.
+We acknowledge that the work toward full inclusion may be difficult, tedious, slow, or even painful but we will not allow these challenges to deter us.

-Brooke Barnett (Chair) Interim Associate Provost - Inclusive Community
+Brooke Barnett (Chair) Associate Provost - Inclusive Community

 Charge: To provide institutional oversight for programs and policies to further a campus climate that upholds the dignity of each community member, and to oversee campus-wide response and education to acts of bias and discrimination